 24. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

-The necessary detail is annexed herewith as 'Annexure F' to this report.
+The necessary details are annexed herewith as 'Annexure F' to this report.

-The Auditors' report does not have any qualification reservation adverse remark ordisclaimer made by the statutory auditors.
+The Auditors' report does not have any qualification reservation adverse remark ordisclaimer by the statutory auditors.

 Cost Auditors :

 The Board of Directors recommends the re-appointment of M/s Khushwinder Kumar &Associates Cost Accountants as Cost Auditors of the Company for the financial year2021-22 subject to the approval of the Central Government.
 The Cost Audit Report for thefinancial year ended 31st March 2021 is due to be filed with the Ministry of Corporateaffairs on or before the September 2021 and the cost audit report for the financial yearended 31/03/2020 was duly filed within the dates extended by MCA as a Covid relaxation.